Stop Shipping Laptops: The Hidden Bottleneck in Scaling Regulated Workforces

 The Strategic Mistake: Treating This as a Tool Choice

-This is not about choosing another VDI product.
+This transition is not about choosing another VDI product.
+It is about deciding where enterprise control resides.

 • Control lives on the device